Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Operators in FQT

-Summarizing this discussion, we conclude that if $p$ is large then there exists a correspondence between the description of physical states on the language of Hilbert spaces and selfadjoint operators in them on one hand, and on the language of linear spaces over $F_{p^2}$ and Hermitian operators in them on the other.
+Summarizing this discussion, we conclude that if $p$ is large then there exists a correspondence between the description of physical states on the language of Hilbert spaces and selfadjoint operators in them on one hand, and on the language of linear spaces over $R_{p^2}$ and Hermitian operators in them on the other.

 The field of complex numbers is algebraically closed (see standard textbooks on modern algebra, e.g. Ref. \cite{VDW}).
 This implies that any equation of the $nth$ order in this field always has $n$ solutions.
 This is not, generally speaking, the case for the field $F_{p^2}$.
 As a consequence, not every linear operator in the finite-dimensional space over $F_{p^2}$ has an eigenvector (because the characteristic equation may have no solution in this field).
 One can define a field of characteristic $p$ which is algebraically closed and contains $F_{p^2}$.
 However such a field will necessarily be infinite and we will not use it.
-We will see in this chapter that uncloseness of the field $F_{p^2}$ does not prevent one from constructing physically meaningful representations describing elementary particles in GFQT.
+We will see in this chapter and Chap. \ref{AdS} that uncloseness of the field $F_{p^2}$ does not prevent one from constructing physically meaningful representations describing elementary particles in FQT.

-In physics one usually considers Lie algebras over $R$ and their representations by Hermitian operators in Hilbert spaces.
-It is clear that analogs of such representations in our case are representations of Lie algebras over $F_p$ by Hermitian operators in spaces over $F_{p^2}$.
+In physics one usually considers Lie algebras over real numbers $R$ and their representations by Hermitian operators in complex Hilbert spaces.
+It is clear that analogs of such representations in our case are representations of Lie algebras over $R_p$ by Hermitian operators in spaces over $R_{p^2}$ or $F_{p^2}$.
 Representations in spaces over a field of nonzero characteristics are called modular representations.
 There exists a wide literature devoted to such representations; detailed references can be found for example in Ref. \cite{FrPa} (see also Ref. \cite{lev4}).
 In particular, it has been shown by Zassenhaus \cite{Zass} that all modular IRs are finite-dimensional and many papers have dealt with the maximum dimension of such representations.
-At the same time, it is worth noting that usually mathematicians consider only representations over an algebraically closed field.
+At the same time, mathematicians usually consider only representations over an algebraically closed field.